Quick Look at this Slow Smoked Beer Can Chicken

 Instructions

-- Prep Smoker: Turn on smoker according to manufacturer’s instructions and set to 225 degrees F.
+- Prep Smoker: Turn on smoker according to manufacturer's instructions and set to 225℉.

-- Prep Chicken: Remove any gizzards from the inside of the chicken and then pat dry with a clean paper towel.
-Rub dry rub all over chicken ensuring you get it into every nook and cranny.
+- Prep Chicken: Remove any gizzards from the inside of 1 whole roasting chicken and then pat dry with a paper towel.
+Rub dry rub all over the outside of the chicken ensuring you get it into every nook and cranny.

-- Remove + Rest: Remove when the internal temperature reaches 160-165 degrees F. and let rest 10 minutes (the internal temp will continue to raise during the time).
+- Remove + Rest: Remove when the internal temperature reaches 160-165℉ and let rest 10 minutes (the internal temp will continue to raise during the rest time).
 Feel free to baste one more time as it is resting.

 - Serve: Remove beer from the cavity and carve chicken.